pyrochlore/obsidian-tracker/README.md

     - [ ] Add an 'Explode' button to the rendered blocks, it will replace the code block with the rendered result.
     - [ ] Add a helper panel for adding frequently used tracking targets to article.
 - Data Processing
+    - [ ] Allow arithmetics operation on dataset and generate new datasets
     - [ ] Add data post-process function, e.g. 'moving average'.

 And more ...